huxoll/py-reminders/README.md

   images:
   - name: docker-registry-repo
     newTag: 1.0.0
-    newName: concourse.corp.local/go-reminders
+    newName: concourse.corp.local/py-reminders
 EOF
 kubectl kustomize . | kubectl apply -f -
 ```

 ###### Sample Kubernetes Deployment Using Helm
-The facility generally used to deploy and manage go-reminders is
+The facility generally used to deploy and manage py-reminders is
 [Helm](https://helm.sh).
 If you are using the concourse pipelines to build and
 deploy, helm will be used automatically.